 - Encryption: At rest (AES-256 via Google Cloud KMS), In transit (TLS 1.3 with perfect forward secrecy)

-Real-World Use Case: How Multi-Tenant WiFi Powers Lufthansa Group
+How Does Multi-Tenant WiFi Power Lufthansa Group?

 Lufthansa Group operates: